Colorado’s “stop and identify” laws require you to show the police your ID if the police

 Refusing to give your name at all is not in and of itself a crime.
 But it can be a contributing factor that leads police to arrest you for obstruction of a peace officer (CRS 18-8-104).5

-Colorado law does not require you to provide police additional information other than your identification during a traffic stop or a detainment.
-But a lot of people when confronted by police get scared and start spouting a lot of things they should keep to themselves.
+Colorado law does not require you to provide the police with additional information other than your identification during a traffic stop or a detainment.
+But a lot of people, when confronted by police, get scared and start spouting a lot of things they should keep to themselves.

-Remember that anything you say the police will write down or record, and it can be used against you if the D.A. decides to file charges.
-Even if the police officer is being sympathetic and understanding, the officer is looking for any reason to arrest you.
+Remember that anything you say, the police will write down or record, and it can be used against you if the D.A. decides to file charges.
+Even if the police officer is being sympathetic and understanding, they are still looking for any reason to arrest you.

 Therefore, people are advised to remain calm and respectful and to kindly decline to answer the police if they persist in asking you questions.